swennemans/building-your-own-reactjs/02-building_basic_vdom/07-component-class.md

 > If the code is not working, or If I accidently skipped parts, please let me know.
 The code we *should* have at this point. can be found [here](../appendix/02-code_component_class.md)

 Awesome!
-We've now introduced components and can also pass props.
+We've now introduced `Components`!.
+We've built a `Component Class` which we can easily extend.
+We're making moves yoo!
 But, we're not  utilizing the Components as we should, we introduced them for their powers..

-Let's take a look at state.
+Let's take a look at **state**.